kaicachen/Jade-Portfolio-Site/README.md

   - Fix Hachi Lin image and text overlap on iPad
 - Research use of responsive image styling: img
 - Fix some wording/grammar
+- On Hachi - remove "NOTE: Need to recrop and size these images to fit better." under User Journey heading.
 {
   max-width: 100%;
   height: auto;